Exploiting Agent Symmetries for Performance Analysis of Distributed Optimization Methods: Equivalence classes of agents in PEP

 \end{proof}

-\begin{remark} The blocks composing $F^s$ \eqref{eq:Fsym} are denoted by $\fa^u$.
+\begin{definition}[Blocks $\fa^u$, $\Ga^u$, $\Gr^u$ and $\Gc^{uv}$] The blocks repeating in $\f^s$ \eqref{eq:Fsym} are denoted by $\fa^u$, for each equivalence class $u=1,\dots,\U$.
 For the symmetrized Gram matrix $ G^s$ \eqref{eq:Gsym}, we denote the three types of blocks composing it by $\Ga^u$, $\Gr^u$, and $\Gc^{uv}$, for all equivalence classes $u,v=1,\dots,\U$. \begin{itemize} \item Blocks $\Ga^u \in \Rmat{p}{p}$ (for $u=1,\dots,\U$) correspond to the blocks of the Gram matrix containing the scalar products between the variables of one agent from $\V_u$.
-These blocks lie on the diagonal of $G^s$ and are symmetric by definition. \item Blocks $\Gr^u \in \Rmat{p}{p}$ (for $u=1,\dots,\U$) correspond to the blocks of the Gram matrix containing the scalar products between variables of two different agents from the same class $\V_u$.
-These blocks are symmetric because they can be written as a sum of symmetric matrices $\frac{1}{\N_{u_i}(\N_{u_i}-1)} \sum_{k,l \in \V_{u_i}, k > l } (G_{kl} + G_{lk}^T)$.
+These blocks lie on the diagonal of $G^s$ \eqref{eq:Gsym} and are symmetric by definition. \item Blocks $\Gr^u \in \Rmat{p}{p}$ (for $u=1,\dots,\U$) correspond to the blocks of the Gram matrix containing the scalar products between variables of two different agents from the same class $\V_u$.
+These blocks are symmetric because they can be written as a sum of symmetric matrices $\Gr^u = \frac{1}{\N_{u}(\N_{u}-1)} \sum_{k,l \in \V_{u}, k > l } (G_{kl} + G_{lk}^T)$.
 Moreover, they are only defined for classes with at least 2 agents ($\N_u \ge 2$). \item Blocks $\Gc^{uv} \in \Rmat{p}{p}$ (for $u\ne v=1,\dots,\U$) correspond to the blocks of the Gram matrix containing the scalar products between variables of two agents from different classes $\V_u$ and $\V_v$.
-These blocks are non-symmetric and are only defined when there are at least 2 different classes of agents ($\U\ge2$). \end{itemize} \end{remark}
+These blocks are non-symmetric and are only defined when there are at least 2 different classes of agents ($\U\ge2$). \end{itemize} \end{definition}

 Therefore, we can solve the agent-dependent PEP problem, described in Section \ref{sec:agentPEP}, restricted to symmetric solutions of the form of Proposition \ref{prop:sym_sol_2}, without impacting the resulting worst-case value.
 The symmetry in the solutions allows working with a limited number of variables $\fa^u$, $\Ga^u$, $\Gr^u$, and $\Gc^{uv}$ in PEP, depending only on the (smaller) number of equivalent classes of agents $\U$.
 This requires reformulating all the elements of the agent-dependent PEP (objective and constraints) in terms of these variables.
 Section \ref{sec:symPEP} shows how to perform such a reformulation when all the agents are equivalent in the PEP, which occurs in many usual settings.
 This leads to a PEP formulation with only one equivalence class and hence whose size is independent of the number of agents.
 Section \ref{sec:subsetsAgPEP} generalizes reformulation techniques from Section \ref{sec:symPEP} to a general number of equivalence classes.